qatip/qakf-labsv2/labs04/lab4.md

 13. Create an ingress rule for the dev frontend using nip.io in the dev namespace.
 You might want to call the file `devingress.yaml`.
+ENUSURE YOU UPDATE LINE 9 SO THE IP MATCHES THE EXTERNAL IP ADDRESS OF YOUR CONTROLLER VM.

 <details><summary>show command</summary>
 <p>